 If you figure that you have about 20 to 30 years to enjoy retirement, you can find ways to stretch your dollar and your time.
 While you're freshly retired, you can explore hobbies and part-time work, and when you start collecting Social Security, you'll have more financial wiggle room to indulge in lifelong dreams like world travel or volunteer work.
 And if you plan wisely, you'll have enough savings stashed away to cover unforeseen medical expenses and possible long-term care.

-For more information on retiring early, financial planning and related topics, consult the links on the next page.
+For more information on retiring early, financial planning and related topics, consult the links below.

 Finance Planning Tips